dubeyakshat07/EXL-EQ-2022-National-Winner/README.md

 # EXL-EQ-2022-National-Winner

-I am Akshat Dubey and my team consisted of me and my teammate <a href = "https://www.linkedin.com/in/rohit-singh-rathaur/">Rohit Sing Rathaur</a> This repository contains the deliverables for the last year EXL EQ 2022.
+I am Akshat Dubey and my team consisted of me and my teammate <a href = "https://www.linkedin.com/in/rohit-singh-rathaur/">Rohit Sing Rathaur</a>.
+This repository contains the deliverables for the last year EXL EQ 2022 competition.
 My team (Cosmotic Hunters) was the National Winner of the EXL EQ - 2022.

 Upon the request of participants, I am making the presentation public.